Intel hails 'landmark' as high-volume EUV production begins at Irish plant

 The EUV tools, which are theoretically precise enough to hit a person's thumb with a laser pointer from the moon, will play a key role in meeting Intel's goal of delivering five generations of technology in four years, the U.S. company said.

-"This is a landmark for Intel and the semiconductor industry as a whole," Ann Kelleher, Intel's general manager of technology development, said in a statement.

-"The transfer of Intel 4 process technology into high-volume production in Ireland is a giant step toward enabling leading-edge manufacturing in Europe."
+Intel's general manager of technology development Ann Kelleher told Reuters it was on track to meet this target, with two manufacturing processes now complete, a third "coming rapidly", and the final two making very good progress.

-The plant, located in the town of Leixlip outside Dublin, is the first high-volume location for its manufacturing process called Intel 4 that uses EUV.
-The advanced manufacturing technique will produce its forthcoming "Meteor Lake" chip for laptops, which will pave the way for AI PCs.
+The plant, in the town of Leixlip outside Dublin, is the first high-volume location for the group's Intel 4 manufacturing process, which uses EUV.
+The technique will produce its forthcoming "Meteor Lake" chip for laptops, which will pave the way for AI PCs.

-Intel typically finalises new manufacturing processes at a research and development site in the Portland suburb of Hillsboro, Oregon.
-Once fixed, Intel exports the manufacturing template to other sites around the world, such as the one in Ireland or Arizona in the U.S.

-The EUV machines, made by Dutch manufacturer ASML ASML.AS, are as big as a bus and cost around $150 million each, one of the most expensive tools in the world.
+The EUV machines, made by Dutch manufacturer ASML ASML.AS, are as big as a bus and cost around $150 million each.

-The three facilities will help create a first-of-its-kind end-to-end advanced semiconductor manufacturing value chain in Europe, Intel said.

-The new factory will double Intel's manufacturing space in Ireland, where it is one of the country's largest multinational employers with 4,900 people, around half its European workforce.
-It plans to add another 1,600 jobs at the plant over time.
+There are currently seven in the plant, where a constant stream of overhead robots, each costing the same as an average BMW car, whiz along 22km of track delivering silicon wafers from tool to tool.

+Kelleher said Intel expects to receive its first next-generation extreme ultraviolet lithography machine, the High-NA EUV, in Oregon later this year.
+The company says it will be the first chipmaker to get the machine, which is also made by ASML.

+At the opening of the Irish plant, Intel chief Pat Gelsinger described it as the "best day for Europe".

-(Reporting by Padraic Halpin in Dublin, Ireland, and Max A. Cherney in San Francisco.; Editing by David Gregorio)
+(Reporting by Padraic Halpin and Conor Humphries in Ireland, Max A. Cherney in San Francisco; Editing by David Gregorio and Jan Harvey)

 ((padraic.halpin@thomsonreuters.com; +353 1 500 1504; Reuters Messaging: padraic.halpin.thomsonreuters.com@reuters.net))